 We are developing TA-1790 as potential oral and local treatments for male and female sexual dysfunction.
 In January 2001, we licensed TA-1790, a proprietary phosphodiesterase type 5 (PDE5) inhibitor compound, from Tanabe Seiyaku, a Japanese pharmaceutical company.
 Tanabe Seiyaku completed a Phase I clinical trial evaluating the safety of orally administered TA-1790 for male erectile dysfunction.
-We are currently conducting additional pre-clinical safety studies and have recently completed an in-clinic efficacy study in patients with erectile dysfunction.
+We are currently conducting additional pre-clinical safety studies and have recently completed two efficacy studies in patients with erectile dysfunction.
+A third efficacy study was initiated in the beginning of July 2003.
 Based on the results of these studies, we intend to initiate additional clinical studies that would be required to obtain regulatory approval.
 However, there are no guarantees that TA-1790 will prove to be safe and effective or receive regulatory approval for any indication.
 Further, even if we were to receive regulatory approval for a product, there can be no assurance that such a product would prove to be commercially successful or profitable.

 We are developing ALISTA for the potential treatment of female sexual arousal disorder.
-We completed dosing for our first Phase II clinical study for topical ALISTA during the third quarter of 2001.
-Our second Phase II ALISTA clinical trial, which was a multi-center, double blind, at-home efficacy and safety study, was completed in the first quarter of 2003.
+After successful completion of our first two Phase II ALISTA clinical trials, a third study was begun at the end of the first quarter of 2003.
 There are no guarantees that ALISTA will prove to be safe and effective or that we will receive regulatory approval for the treatment of female sexual arousal disorder or any other indication.
 Even if ALISTA eventually becomes an approved product, there can be no assurance that this treatment for female sexual arousal disorder will be successful in the marketplace.

 We are evaluating VI-0134 and VI-0162 for the potential treatment of premature ejaculation.
 We have recently completed a clinical trial to assess the pharmacokinetics (blood levels in relation to time) of VI-0134, our re-formulated oral, on-demand treatment for premature ejaculation.
-We initiated a clinical trial to evaluate the safety and efficacy of VI-0162, a proprietary, oral, on-demand treatment for PE.
-However, there can be no assurance that these studies or future clinical studies, if performed, will be successful or that a product for the treatment of premature ejaculation, if approved, will prove to be commercially successful.
+We initiated a clinical trial to evaluate the safety and efficacy of VI-0162, a proprietary, oral, on-demand treatment for premature ejaculation.
+However, in this study, VI-0162 did not increase the ejaculation latency period.
+There can be no assurance that any other clinical studies, if performed, will be successful or that a product for the treatment of premature ejaculation, if approved, will prove to be commercially successful.

-In December 1999, we submitted a New Drug Application, or NDA, to the United States Food and Drug Administration to market ALIBRA®, our secondgeneration product for the treatment of erectile dysfunction, which we subsequently withdrew in October 2000.
+In December 1999, we submitted a New Drug Application, or NDA, to the United States Food and Drug Administration to market ALIBRA®, our second-generation product for the treatment of erectile dysfunction, which we subsequently withdrew in October 2000.
 We met with the United States Food and Drug Administration in December 2000 and continue to communicate with the agency to determine what additional data is required to obtain marketing clearance for ALIBRA.
 There can be no assurance that we will re-file an NDA for ALIBRA.
 Even if we re-file an NDA for ALIBRA, there can be no assurance that it will be approved or that ALIBRA will be successful in the marketplace.